danielevalesani/config-github_badge/README.md

   - [development environment](#development-environment)
   - [license](#license)

+## online documentation

+Not applicable in the current repository.

 ## introduction

 Custom Shield.io badges used in all the repositories of my github account, and usable by the community.